MarlySaliba/ConuHacksGunGame/README.md

 # The makings of Feline the Wild West
-### Created by Marly Saliba, Nour Hoballah, Dolena Nguyen!
+### Created by Marly Saliba, Nour Hoballah, Dalena Nguyen!
 #### IMPORTANT!
 The Contribution Board for this project does not represent the true commitment of each team member.
 Since the entire project had to be done on a single computer only one commit was done at the end of the project resulting in false contribution data.